Vara to Shaku (Japanese) Converter

 - Metrication: Japan officially adopted the metric system in 1951, and its use became mandatory for most official and commercial transactions by 1966.
 However, the Shaku and other Shakkanhō units remain in use in specific traditional fields.

-Common Uses for varas and shaku
+Common Uses and Applications: varas vs shaku

 Explore the typical applications for both Vara (imperial/US) and Shaku (Japanese) (imperial/US) to understand their common contexts.